+SPCL 7801X Principles and Practices of Guidance

+45 hours; 3 credits

+Basic understanding and perspective of guidance history, philosophy, services, forms of organization, and current issues as a foundation for subsequent training and professional practice.

 SPCL 7802T Counseling Theories

 30 hours plus conference; 3 credits

 Critical and comprehensive investigation of counseling theories and practices for school counselors working with diverse children and adolescents in school settings.
 Consideration of issues and strategies important to work with English language learners and students with special needs.

 Prerequisite: identified in degree requirements for the M.S. in Education program in School Counseling.

 SPCL 7803T Individual Counseling Skills

 30 hours lecture, 30 hours laboratory; 3 credits Introductory course in counseling skills development designed to increase the qualities of self-awareness and mindfulness.
 Approaches to intervention.
 Exploration of specific methods and procedures of individual appraisal.
 Lecture, demonstration, written assignments, videotape analysis and group practice.

 Prerequisite: SPCL 7804X [701.01X]

 SPCL 7804X Human Development

 30 hours plus conference; 3 credits

 Factors relevant to human growth and development.
 Theories of child, adolescent, and family development and transitions across the life-span in diverse urban school settings.
 Consideration of social, cultural, and linguistic contexts.
 Study of gender identity and sexual orientation.
 Focus on application of life-span developmental theory in school counseling practice for facilitating optimal development for all students.
 Attention to issues of students with special needs.
 Required projects in school or community settings.

 Prerequisite: SPCL 7802X [724.09X]

+SPCL 7806T Schools and Communities

+30 hours plus conference; 3 credits

+Interdisciplinary study of relations between schools and communities and their impact on the quality of education in schools.
+Theories of community and institutional organization, power relationships, and power structures.
+The role of the counselor in developing relations between schools and communities.
+Required projects in school or community settings.

+Prerequisite: SPCL 7800X [724.10X].

 SPCL 7807T Practicum

 30 hours lecture/supervision, 100 hours practicum; 3 credits Planned program of supervised fieldwork in a setting similar to that in which the student expects to work.
 Application of individual and group theory to individuals and groups in schools.
 Students co-lead groups and conduct individual counseling sessions in school setting; group seminar/supervision, case conference, and triadic supervision.
 One hundred hours of practicum at an approved school: 40 hours of direct counseling services and 60 hours of indirect / collateral services.

 Prerequisite: SPCL 7803T and 7800X.